 - Children’s growth, however inevitable, can sometimes be a parent’s greatest sorrow.
 Because even though I was out for half the year, I’m still sitting here in disbelief that this could possibly be the last day of my maternity leave.
 How are my babies already five months old when they were just coming home with us wearing those newborn clothes and sleeping in tiny bassinets?
 Any time the day starts to feel long because some baby won’t stop crying or my three-year-old had yet another accident, I think about how irrevocable these moments are.

-Now here I am yet again, going back to work and saying goodbye to maternity leave, possibly for the last time.
+Now here I am yet again, going back to work and saying goodbye to maternity leave and hello to work, possibly for the last time.
 I don’t know when I’ll ever have several months to stay home with my kids again.

 So thank you, maternity leave, for giving me a chance to spend so much time with the kiddos.
 I’ll miss our outings, our play times, our naps while the babies nap, and walking my son home from preschool.
 I’ll remember worrying how on earth I’ll ever get through the next few months to finally wondering where they had all just gone.